robotictheater/lumiius/README.md

 -------------------

 ## Overview
-lumiius is an [Espruino](http://espruino.com) powered RGB LED project that I built for my kids.
+lumiius is an [Espruino](http://espruino.com) powered RGB LED frame.

-It's easy to build and requires no special tools or wood working.
+It's easy to build and requires no special tools or wood working to assemble

 -------------------

 ## Getting Started

 #### 16x16 Grid